Attercliffe F.C.: History

+Sheffield Rules days

 Attercliffe was formed as Christchurch in 1870 out of a cricket club dating back to at least 1862, and changed its name to Attercliffe in 1873.
 In common with most of the clubs in the area, the club played under the Sheffield rules of the game until the Sheffield Association's merger with the Football Association in 1877.

 The club's first match was at home to The Wednesday on 30 November 1870, the club being described as "most promising", with "several noted University players" in its ranks and |proving themselves resolute and scientific".
 As the rules at the time did not stipulate a maximum number of players, the clubs agreed that the match should be 13 per side; despite the praise for the "A.C.C.F.C.", the visitors won 2–0.
 The club included a doctor, a vicar, and captain Bernard Shaw, a surgeon, suggesting it drew its members from the middle classes; Shaw however died before the end of the season, aged just 24.

 The club may have been part of the earliest use of a substitute in football; the club visited Derby St Andrews for a friendly in December 1872, and, after 45 minutes, a Mr Abney, one of the Derby members, turned up, having been delayed, and entered the pitch with one of the Derby players leaving it; "upon the umpire demanding how it was that an extra man had come in, he was informed that it was an arrangement between the two captains".

 The club was prominent in Sheffield football during the 19th century, and entered the first Sheffield Challenge Cup in 1876–77.
 Attercliffe reached the quarter-finals in the first year and the final in 1877–78, losing to The Wednesday at Bramall Lane in the latter year, in front of 4,000 spectators; the atmosphere of the match was subdued as most of the crowd considered Attercliffe to have no real chance of winning, as Wednesday had not conceded a goal in the entire competition.
 The Attercliffe club had the consolation of receiving new jerseys as runner-up prizes from the Sheffield Association president.
 From 1871 to 1884 the club regularly hosted The Wednesday in the opening fixture of the season.